SmitaPinjan/People-Analytics--Employee-Turnover-Performance-Analysis/README.md

 The Analysis results are summarized as follows:
 - The company had an almost equal number of males, females, and others from all ethnic groups.
-  This indicates the company promotes a diverse, inclusive, and more balanced workforce.
+  This indicates the company promoted and achieved a diverse, inclusive, and more balanced workforce.
 -	Company showing turnover rate of 16%.
 It was high during 2016 & 2020.
 -	The sales department followed by the HR department showed the highest turnover rates especially employees working as a Sales Representative and recruiter positions.
 -	The age group of 30 or less, male and single especially those working overtime and frequent travellers showed the highest turnover.